PTB-SR/ocdb/docs/usecases.rst

 .. code-block::

-    ocdb.elements.Co.n(10.0)
+    _, co_13_5 = ocdb.elements.Co.n(13.5)

+Note that here, again, technically speaking the return value is a tuple of two numpy arrays: wavelength and optical constant.
+As you are usually not interested in the first if you explicitly provide only *one* specific value, you can omit it using the Pythonic ``_`` as variable name for the first return value.

 .. important::

     If the user asks for a value that is no exact hit on the axis, **no interpolation** will be performed and an exception thrown.
-In case the user explicitly enables interpolation, as long as the value is within the overall axis range of data available from the OCDB, this will perform a *linear* interpolation (allow for other interpolation methods later?).
+In case the user explicitly enables interpolation, as long as the value is within the overall axis range of data available from the OCDB, this will perform a *linear* interpolation.
 Otherwise, again an exception will be thrown.
+For further details, see the documentation for the :class:`ocdb.processing.Interpolation` class.

 In case a user wants to get interpolated values, they need to be explicit about this.
 The reason for this design decision is to make users aware of the actual measured data.